 - Provide a reasonably peaceful, suitable place in which pupils can do their homework - either alone or in the case of younger children, together with an adult. - Make it clear to their children that they value homework, and explain how it can help their learning. - Make use of the local library.
 Look out for special events and services for children.
-Visit museums and places of interest. - Help with basic queries and errors, e.g. a few spellings or punctuation points or a request to help look something up in a dictionary, reference book or online.
+Visit museums and places of interest. - Help with basic queries and errors, e.g. a few spellings or punctuation points or a request to help look something up in a dictionary, reference book or online. - Ask the school for an i-pad or laptop to use at home under our lending scheme

-Policy date: January 2020 To be reviewed: January 2022
+Policy date: January 2023 To be reviewed: January 2025